Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Introduction

-Intuitively, DSI may be more effective for short document collections as shorter documents are similar to queries -- at least in terms of text length.
+Intuitively, DSI may be more effective for collections of short documents because short documents are similar to queries -- at least in terms of text length.
 Thus, the data distribution mismatch problem may be lesser when documents are short in length.
-Indeed, in the original paper, although not explicitly recognising the data distribution mismatch problem, \citeauthor{DBLP:journals/corr/abs-2202-06991} have shown that truncating long documents into shorter lengths displays higher effectiveness\footnote{Section 4.4.5 in that paper~\cite{DBLP:journals/corr/abs-2202-06991}.}.
-To further improve effectiveness, \citeauthor{DBLP:journals/corr/abs-2202-06991} also tried adding labeled relevant queries into the indexing data so that the DSI model could learn to directly link a query to its relevant docid.
-However, for the majority of the documents in the collection where there is no labeled query provided, the model builds the docids connections with the original document texts only, as it is never exposed to the corresponding relevant queries: hence the data distribution mismatch problem still is present.
+Indeed, in the original paper, although not explicitly recognising the data distribution mismatch problem, \citeauthor{DBLP:journals/corr/abs-2202-06991} have shown that truncating long documents into shorter lengths displays higher effectiveness\cite[Section 4.4.5]{DBLP:journals/corr/abs-2202-06991}.
+To further improve effectiveness, they also attempted adding labeled relevant queries into the indexing data so that the DSI model could learn to directly link a query to its relevant document identifier.
+However, for the majority of the documents in the collection where there is no labeled query provided, the model builds connections for the document identifiers with the original document texts only, as it is never exposed to the corresponding relevant queries: hence the data distribution mismatch problem still persists.

-Based on our intuition of the data distribution mismatch problem that affects the DSI model, in this paper we propose DSI-QG, a simple yet effective indexing framework for DSI.
-The core idea of DSI-QG is that, instead of using the original long document texts for indexing, DSI-QG uses a set of queries that are relevant to the original document for indexing.
-Specifically, we employ a query generation model to generate a set of queries to represent each candidate document.
+Based on our intuition of the data distribution mismatch problem that affects the DSI model, in this paper we propose \textit{DSI-QG}, a simple yet effective indexing framework for DSI.
+The core idea of DSI-QG is that, instead of using the original long text from documents for indexing, DSI-QG uses a set of queries that are relevant to the original document for indexing.
+Specifically, for each document in the corpus, we employ a query generation model to generate a large set of potentially relevant queries which we use to represent each document.
+For the cross-lingual retrieval task, this query generation model is trained to be able to generate queries in different languages.
+To control the quality of the generated queries, all the generated queries are fed into a cross-encoder ranker along with their corresponding documents.
+This model ranks all the generated queries according to their relevance to the document; then queries are filtered to only pass the top-$m$ most relevant queries to the DSI module for indexing.
 By doing so, the same type of data is fed into the DSI in both the indexing and retrieval phases, hence avoiding the data distribution mismatch problem.
 Figure~\ref{fig:pipeline} illustrates our proposed DSI-QG indexing framework.